ZoFia: Zero-Shot Fake News Detection with Entity-Guided Retrieval and Multi-LLM Interaction: Stage 1: Entity-Guided Retrieval

 \subsection{Information Retrieval}

 This module uses the keyword set $\mathcal{K} = \{k_1, k_2, \ldots, k_N\}$ distilled in previous modules to build a comprehensive external knowledge base $\mathcal{E}$, serving as supplementary context for the subsequent detection stage.
-We implement a dual source retrieval that gathers information from the open web and Wikipedia in parallel, integrating the timeliness of the former with the authoritativeness of the latter.
+We implement a dual-source retrieval that gathers information from the Open Web and Wikipedia in parallel, ensuring both timeliness and authority.

-\textbf{Open Web.} We compose all keywords into an aggregated query for the open web $Q_{\text{web}}$ with the following logic:
+\textbf{Retrieval from Open Web.} We compose all keywords into an aggregated query for the Open Web $Q_{\text{web}}$ with the following logic:

 The operator $\land$ requires that results relate to all keywords, which enables strict cross-keyword verification.
-We explicitly exclude \texttt{news} and \texttt{wikipedia} sources.
-The former avoids retrieving the duplicate reports to prevent source contamination \cite{deng2023investigating}, and the latter prevents redundancy with the subsequent Wikipedia retrieval.
+We explicitly exclude news and Wikipedia sources.
+The former avoids retrieving duplicate reports to prevent source contamination \cite{deng2023investigating}, and the latter prevents redundancy with the subsequent Wikipedia retrieval.
 For each returned page, we only extract its summary and search snippet as the raw corpus.

-\textbf{Wikipedia.} The summary section of a Wikipedia entry usually provides the most precise definition for an entity.
+\textbf{Retrieval from Wikipedia.} The summary section of a Wikipedia entry usually provides the most precise definition for an entity.
 However, a single keyword $k_i$ often corresponds to multiple Wikipedia entries, which introduces semantic ambiguity.
 We build a \textbf{context-aware disambiguation} mechanism that uses the original local context $\mathcal{C}(U_i)$ of keyword $k_i$ in the news text to perform accurate matching.